 - 52108- other professional services - professional services rendered on a fee basis by a person or firm recognized as possessing a high degree of learning and responsibility in any area not categorized under other subcodes [account code].

 - 53857- Services under a written contract not classified under any other account.

-In order to comply with the UH Procurement policy and federal guidelines regarding Procurement Standards for sponsored projects, the Pre-Award Recommendation for Award form should be completed during budget preparation at the proposal stage.
+In order to comply with the UH Procurement policy and federal guidelines regarding Procurement Standards for sponsored projects, the Recommendation for Contractor form should be completed during budget preparation at the proposal stage.